Brand System / Automotive / Performance Luxury / 1986-present

 Acura says it launched in America on March 27, 1986, as the first Japanese luxury car brand.
 The first two models were the Legend sedan and the Integra.

 That mix mattered.
 Legend gave the new badge a grown-up luxury entry.
 Integra gave it driver energy.
-Together, they made Precision Crafted Performance feel like a product range instead of a slogan.
+Together, they turned Precision Crafted Performance into a product range instead of a slogan.

 Performance Needed Public Proof